Energy... can I get it from a bottle?

 How have energy drinks become a part of the norm?

-Our recent safefood snapshot shows an increase in the products on the market.
+safefood research has found an increase in the products on the market.
 Most major brands are heavily advertised online and run their own social media accounts with hundreds of thousands to millions of followers.

 Gym-goers are consuming energy drinks to get them through a session after a long day at work.
 Students are drinking them when trying to pull an all-nighter in the library when they are neck deep in exam season and it’s nearly impossible to go to a nightclub without being offered some form of energy drink as a mixer.
 You may even find parents drinking them if their kids have kept them up all night!

-But sure if they give us the energy we need to get us through the rest of the day then what’s the harm?
+But if they give us the energy we need to get us through the rest of the day, what’s the harm?

 There have been more and more scientific reports on energy drinks being released over-time, all of which highlight that regular consumption of these drinks do more harm than good.
 Common symptoms linked to energy drinks include headaches, sleep problems, anxiety and fatigue (exactly what you’re trying to prevent!).
 This is because the high levels of caffeine these drinks contain may make it harder for you to fall asleep, which will obviously mean you’ll wake up groggy and tired the next day.